flicstar/flicstar.github.io/peer-review.md

 featured_image:
 ---

-Have you just hit publish and want a coherence, confidence, or quality check check on your writing?
+Have you just hit publish and want a coherence, confidence, or quality check on your writing?

-If you're a tech writer who blogs, I'll peer review your work. 🤓

 Sometimes Hemingway App and Grammarly just don't cut it—you need a human!

-More than that, a fellow documentarian.
+If you're a developer with a tech blog, or a tech writer with an anything-blog, I'll peer review your work. 🤓

 ### Send it over 🚚